Ukraine-Russia war: What could be a way out? | DW | 04.03.2022

 On Friday, in a one-hour phone call, German Chancellor Olaf Scholz urged Vladimir Putin to halt military action and start negotiating.
 This follows similar initiatives by French President Emmanuel Macron and other Western leaders.

 Ukrainian President Volodymyr Zelenskyy indicated a readiness for direct talks with Vladimir Putin.
 But such a scenario seems unlikely.
-In the past, Putin has aimed vitriol at the Ukrainian leadership and indicated an interest to negotiate directly only with US President Joe Biden.
+In the past, Putin has aimed vitriol at the Ukrainian leadership and indicated an interest in negotiating directly only with US President Joe Biden.

 "I am deeply convinced that sooner or later we will come to an agreement between Ukraine and Russia, probably also between Russia and the West," Marcel Röthig, head of the German Friedrich Ebert Foundation's office in Kyiv, told DW.
 "Every war comes to an end, and usually it comes to an end with an agreement following negotiations," he said, speaking from Germany.